 Mana had entered into Cato’s lair.
 No other creature aside from Cato himself had advanced into this cavern before.
 A torch burned as well in this cavern giving Mana the light to survey the space.
 The room was spacious.
 A large wooden frame was placed in the center of the room.
 Inside the frame was a collection of moss and fir branches.
 “This is likely the nest for the Dark Master,” Mana assumed.
 Mana studied the room further.
 Two smaller openings similar to where she had entered were blocked by large circular soapstone wheels.
 A larger opening covered by a similar round stone was located behind Cato’s nest.
 Mana approached this opening and studied it for some time.
 She pressed her ear against the cool soapstone as she embraced it.
 She inhaled several times attempting to detect a scent of what was positioned behind the rock.
 A memory of long ago stirred in her as she considered what lay beyond the secured entrance.
 She retreated from the stone with a heavy heart.

 The only other object in the room was a stone table.
 Mana curiously studied a series of wooden bowls that Cato had discovered among the skeletons in Spirit’s Cave.
 On top of the table was a large shallow bowl.
 Next to that bowl was a shallow tray.
 On the floor of the cave near the stone table was an additional bowl, much larger than the two on the stone table.
 Mana approached the table that was located directly below the torch that provided light in the room.
 Mana looked into the large shallow tray.
 She was struck with a curious reaction at the image that greeted her.
 The image in the bowl seemed strangely familiar to Mana even though she could not recount where she had seen the image before.
-The tray had a a base of salt.
+The tray had a base of salt.
 The salt was covered with a shallow level of water.
 Mana realized that the image that regarded her was her own likeness.
-The tray using the light cast off from the torch served as a mirror–a miniature reflecting salt plain.
+The tray, using the light cast off from the torch, served as a mirror–a miniature reflecting salt plain.
 Mana peered into the bowl next to the tray.
 The content of this bowl had a generous quantity of black dye.
 The larger bowl on the floor contained a pile of black walnut shells.
 Mana continued to study each of the bowls.
 She kept returning her attention to the shallow square tray on the center of the stone table.
 Finally, she shook her head in acknowledgement satisfied with her observation.

 Mana next studied the remaining two stone doors.
 One of the circular stones, she considered, by its proximity to the direction that she and Whitney had traveled, led to the blocked entrance that they had encountered before they discovered the perch where Whitney presently concealed herself.